SoftUni-Internal/interactive-content/EN/09-XML-Processing/02-jaxb.md

 [slide]
 # Export Single Object to XML – Example 2

-Here is one more scenario where you will see how to
+Here is one more scenario where you will see how to export to XML in a slightly different way while also formatting the file to be easily readable.

 **Student.java**